hagbard/the-flogger-manual/docs/advanced.md

 aggregated).

-With well-defined, project specific scopes, this mechanism can help aggregate stateful logging on a per-context basis and ensure that rate limited log statements are properly represented for separate tasks.
+With well-defined, project specific scopes, this mechanism can help aggregate stateful logging on a per-context basis, and ensure that rate limited log statements are properly represented for separate tasks.

 ## Custom Metadata Keys {#custom-metadata-keys}